Avery2/EmailScraper/README.md

 ## Installing (not comprehensive)

-Run these commands (I forgot if there were more).
+Run these commands (not comprehensive because I forgot if there were more).

 `python -m pip install py3-validate-email`